Now that there are over 300 million users of Twitter, it’s appropriate to recognize this very established social media

-If it’s not obvious by now, great content and good ideas get spread.
+If it’s not obvious, great content and good ideas get spread.
 And if you can get your followers to participate in sharing, it only amplifies your reach and influence.
-What’s more, if you’re not spreading content of value to your target customers, how are they ever going to find you or consider you for your product or service?
+What’s more, if you’re not spreading the valuable content to your target customers, how are they ever going to find you or consider you for your product or service?

 Structure your approach.

 So, let’s take a look at how you should be using this have-to-have tool for maximum efficiency at distributing content to build brand value.

 With help from Brett Virmalo of TippingPoint Labs, the strategy of using the 4-1-1 method of tweeting is a great place to start.
 It’s simple and easy to remember.
 And it uses this structured approach:

 - | Share 4 posts from other influencers that are important to your target audience